optiprime/omexport/README.md

 ## Usage

-Locate the file oruxmapstracks.db on your Android mobile and copy it to a temporary folder on your PC.
-On your mobile phone, you usually find oruxmapstracks.db in /sdcard/oruxmaps.
-Open a command / shell window on your PC, "cd" to the temporary folder and call the python script omexport.py:
+Locate the file /sdcard/oruxmaps/oruxmapstracks.db on your Android mobile and copy it to a temporary folder on your PC.
+Open a command or shell window on your PC, "cd" to the temporary folder and call the python script omexport.py:

 ```bash
 cd my_temporary_folder